ioannisPApapadopoulos/SemismoothQVIs.jl/README.md

 This repository implements the numerical examples found in:

-"A Globalized Inexact Semismooth Newton Method for Obstacle-type Quasi-variational Inequalities with Applications in Thermoforming", Amal Alphonse, Constantin Christof, Ioannis.
-P. A. Papadopoulos and Michael Hintermüller (2024).
+"A Globalized Inexact Semismooth Newton Method for Obstacle-type Quasi-variational Inequalities with Applications in Thermoforming", Amal Alphonse, Constantin Christof, Michael Hintermüller, and Ioannis.
+P. A. Papadopoulos (2024).

 |Figure|File: examples/|
 |:-:|:-:|